jmwislez/sauna/README.md

 ## What this repository provides

-In this repository, you'll find 3D designs for an external sauna, as well as for a shower.
-It also provides materials and costs (2013 in Belgium), as well as pictures during building.
+In this repository, you'll find 3D designs for an external sauna I built, as well as for a shower.
+It also provides materials and costs (2013 in Belgium), as well as snapshots of the design and pictures during building.

 ## The layout and dimensions

-The sauna was to be installed outside, under an existing 3m x 3m hood of a garden shed.
+The sauna was to be installed outside, under an existing 2.2m high 3x3m hood of a garden shed.
+Hence, there is no roof as part of the sauna design.
 A stabilized platform was already available.

 The available volume under the hood was the main driving factor for the dimensions.
-Within these limitations, I searched for an optimal layout with minimal inner dimensions (to reduce the volume and hence heating costs).
-I am quite satisfied with the selected layout, as it makes good use of the available space.
+Within these limitations, I searched for an optimal layout with minimal inner dimensions (to reduce the volume and hence heating costs), and considering anthropometric dimensional data (95th percentile).
+The sizes were then fine-tuned to the available wood sizes.
+I am quite satisfied with the selected layout, as the sauna is comfortable and makes good use of the available space.

-For the height, this meant one bench at 42cm height (typical ergonomic sitting height), one at 84cm (to sit with feet on the lower bench), and then a sitting height of XXcm (within XX% percentile).
-Not much vertical space was left, so the floor and ceiling isolation thickness were limited to 10cm only.
+For the height, this meant one bench at 42cm height above the sauna floor (typical ergonomic sitting height), one at 84cm (to sit with feet on the lower bench), and then a sitting height of at least 100cm (95th percentile) between the top bench and the roof - I ended up at 104cm.
+Given the limitation in the vertical space, I had to limit the floor and ceiling isolation thickness to 10cm only.
+Total external height is 213cm, total internal height is 188cm.

-For the width and depth, XXX
+For the internal width, I took 2m lying length (95th percentile), and for the depth 1.8m (50th percentile, and fine for me).
+What I forgot is to consider that two persons lying down will collide in the corner.
+Hence, if you have room, take some extra margin.

+As for the walls, they have a total thickness of 21cm.

 ## Construction

 The construction is based on a wood skeleton, which was assembled wall by wall in a workshop.

-These are the layers for the walls (from inside to outside):
+These are the layers for the walls (from inside to outside), totalling 21cm:
-* Inner wood finishing.
+* Internal wood finishing, composed of tongue-and-groove .
 * Reflective waterproof layer (integrated with the glasswool), finished with aluminium tape.
 * 15cm glasswool, carried by the wood skeleton.
 * Thin XXX plates for covering the glasswool.